 Historically, the Bengaluru metropolis has been home to urban parks, lakes, botanical gardens and wooded areas alongside the quaint residential neighbourhoods.
 However, the city has experienced some extreme changes in its landscape and environment over the years – the increase in urban sprawl, development of the city’s infrastructure, expanding transportation systems – which have also affected the urban wildlife that the city supports in different ways.
 Birds are one such example of wildlife that has coexisted in most urban landscapes alongside humans.
 Bengaluru still boasts of being a paradise for bird watching although the number and species of birds that one sees in and around the city has changed over time.
 As a part of this project, we have designed Birds in the City: Bengaluru Edition, a board game that helps players collectively experience this relationship between urbanization and its effects on bird diversity in the context and background of the city of Bengaluru.

 It is a collaborative game that is played collectively to win bird diversity badges.
 It contains a representative map-board of a dynamic cityscape inspired by diverse habitats and landmarks of urban and peri-urban regions of Bengaluru, bird tokens, resource tags, city event cards and player action dice.
 The game has been iteratively developed through five versions and has been playtested thoroughly.
 It is now being made ready for production.
-A companion booklet that explains the what, why and how of the concepts used in the game is also under development.
+The game is accompanied by a companion booklet.

 Birds in the City: Bengaluru Edition intends to bring people closer to nature within contexts that they can relate to.
-We envision the interactive format and across the table conversations prompted by the play experience of this game.
+We envision the interactive format and the play experience of this game to prompt across the table conversations.
 Our goal is to enable players to learn about the challenges that an ever-changing urban environment creates for the biodiversity of the city.
-Our audience are mainly young adults, but we also aim to keep it accessible to all residents of Bengaluru across different age groups.
+While the audience is mainly young adults, the aim is also aim to keep it accessible to all residents of Bengaluru across different age groups.
 We hope that the game will invoke curiosity and sensitize its players to the changes in their city and their impact on urban wildlife, making them more aware, empathetic and interested in the natural world around them.

 By Prasad Sandbhor, Priti Bangal